w3f/polkadot-wiki/docs/learn/learn-cross-consensus.md

 The input and output queue are sometimes referred to in the codebase and associated documentation as `ingress` and `egress` messages respectively.

-> XCM can be used to express the meaning of the messages over each of these three communication channels.

 #### Overview of XCMP